UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team39-XAI-Face.md

 ![FGGB Verification and Explanation Flow]({{ '/assets/images/team-39/paper2.png' | relative_url }})
 {: style="width: 100%;"}
-*Fig 7.
-FGGB Verification and Explanation Flow.*

 ### 3.3 Quantitative Evaluation
-Validation of the FGGB methods was done using the Deletion & Insertion metrics on three datasets (LFW, CPLFW, and CALFW).
+Validation of the FGGB method was done using the Deletion & Insertion metrics on three datasets (LFW, CPLFW, and CALFW).
 The "Deletion" metric measures the drop in verification accuracy when salient pixels are removed (lower score is better), while "Insertion" measures accuracy gain when pixels are added (higher is better).

 * **Performance:** FGGB demonstrated superior performance, particularly in generating "Dissimilarity Maps".
 * In the LFW dataset for Similarity Maps, FGGB achieved a Deletion score of **24.18%**, significantly outperforming the popular LIME method (35.82%) and performing comparably to perturbation methods like CorrRISE (24.51%) but with much greater efficiency.